 This Ambresse.com website is sponsored by Ambresse Acres.
-Karen Patry (me!) is owner, author, and webmaster, as well as the main barn mucker, egg collector, and chicken keeper at Ambresse Acres.
+I am the owner, author, and webmaster of the website, AND the main chicken keeper at Ambresse Acres.

-I became aware of the American Bresse breed by accident in 2020.
-At the time, the breed had been in the United States, my home, for only 9 years.
+I became aware of the American Bresse breed by accident in early 2020.
+At the time, the breed had been in the United States for only 9 years.
 Almost no one seemed to be aware of it.

 Up until 2020, I had spent much of my time writing a website about rabbits.
 This was because my husband's job driving large tractor-trailers for huge egg ranches precluded my ability to raise chickens lest he would accidentally track disease into their barns and cause bazillions of dollars in losses.

-When he changed jobs, I went back to chicken-keeping as soon as I could, running barnyard chickens under the rabbit cages.
-It was perfect - they ate the flies, maggots, and bugs (even a mouse or two!), and churned up the rabbit droppings till they were perfect for the garden.
-The "free" eggs were a lovely bonus.
+When he changed jobs, I went back to chicken-keeping, running barnyard chickens under the rabbit cages.
+It was perfect - they ate the flies, maggots, and bugs (even a mouse or two), and churned up the rabbit droppings until they were perfect for the garden.
+Their eggs were a delicious bonus.

-At any given time in those days, one could find more than a hundred rabbits in my barn, if you counted the youngsters and kits in the nestboxes.
-I tended the rabbits, wrote website pages about every aspect of raising rabbits, and took thousands of photos.
+I raised many rabbits in those days, wrote website pages about every aspect of raising rabbits, and took thousands of photos.

 I invented an easy-to-use and easy-to-clean rabbit caging system, and wrote some more.